Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 Stop the personal attack.

-Uh I have comments on that aspect of it, but let's just go straight to the audio.
+I have comments on that aspect of it, but let's just go straight to the audio.

-And I want to set uh a couple things up that happened on Hardball last night with something that happened Monday on Good Morning America.
+It happened on Hardball last night with something that happened Monday on Good Morning America.

-I wouldn't insult gays by comparing them to John Edwards.
+Oh, yeah, I wouldn't insult gays by comparing them to John Edwards.

-Uh that would be mean.
+That would be mean.

-Um but about the same time, you know, Bill Maher was not joking and saying he wished Dick Cheney had been killed in a terrorist attack.
+But about the same time, you know, Bill Maher was not joking and saying he wished Dick Cheney had been killed in a terrorist attack.

-Um so I've learned my lesson.
+So I've learned my lesson.

-March 2nd, real time with Bill Maher.
+Now, let's go back March 2nd, real time with Bill Maher.

 His guests were Barney Frank, Joe Scarborough.

-They're discussing comments posted on the Huffington Post, expressing regret that the supposed assassination attempt in Afghanistan in February on Vice President Cheney failed.
+They're discussing comments posted on the Huffington Post expressing regret that the supposed assassination attempt in Afghanistan in February on Vice President Cheney failed.

 Here's a portion of that exchange.